-Physical/Habitat Descriptions - Urieville Lake is about 35 acres in size and is shaped like the letter Y. Average depth is about 3 ft.
+Physical/Habitat Descriptions - Urieville Lake is about 35 acres in size and is shaped like the letter Y. The average depth is about 3 ft.
 Dense mats of aquatic vegetation cover the lake throughout the summer months making boating and fishing very difficult.
 Usually, the only open water in the summer season is adjacent to the dam.
-The spillway below the dam in Morgan Creek creates a unique habitat, and is a popular place for anglers during the spring fishing season.
+The spillway below the dam in Morgan Creek creates a unique habitat and is a popular place for anglers during the spring fishing season.

 The Maryland Department of Natural Resources, Fishing and Boating Services, Freshwater Fisheries Division, owns and manages the lake to provide a public angling resource.
 Fiscal resources for this work and maintenance of the grounds comes from fishing license sales and the Federal Aid and Restoration Fund (Dingell-Johnson Act).

 Contact Us - Any questions, comments or suggestions about the fisheries management on Urieville Lake can be directed to:

 Maryland Department of Natural ResourcesFishing and Boating Services